gbovolenta/comet/README.md

 Each run produces:

-- `gcmc_run.log`: a run log reporting the per-species convergence status and a final PRESSURE CONTROL SUMMARY, including the final and requested pressure for each species in the configured pressure unit.
+- `gcmc_run.log`: a run log reporting the per-species convergence status and a final PRESSURE CONTROL SUMMARY, including the final and requested pressure for each species.
-- `initial.lammpsdata`: the pressure-controlled structure to be used as the restart/input for the next MD stage.
+- `initial.lammpsdata`: the pressure-controlled structure written in LAMMPS data format.
+In the hybrid GCMC/MD workflow presented in the paper, molecular dynamics is performed with the external LAMMPS (https://docs.lammps.org) engine, and this file serves as the input structure for the subsequent MD stage.
 - `mc_cycle.extxyz`: the trajectory of the gas-box configuration over the GCMC cycle.

 ## Tests